Taxis – the cost of transport in Koh Samui, Thailand

 Hiring a moped/motorbike

-Petrol is easily found on the sides of the road in old alcohol bottles and cost less than £1.
+Petrol is easily found on the sides of the road in old alcohol bottles and cost around £1.

 If you are going to hire a moped or motorbike in Thailand read this by World Nomads a really useful article, on why you need your wits about you when you are riding a motorbike.